 Are you missing out?

 Millions goes unclaimed in benefits every year.
 Attendance Allowance in particular is frequently misunderstood, but if you have extra costs because of long term illness or disability then you may be eligible.
 You don’t have to spend it on care, it doesn’t matter what your income is and it’s tax free.
 To check on this and other benefits such as Pension Credit visit your local CAB or contact Age UK Northumberland on 01670 784821.
-See pages 100 and 101 in the Golden Guide.
+See pages 105 – 109 in the Golden Guide Northumberland, 2018 and see pages 90-92 in the Golden Guide Newcastle & North Tyneside 2017.

 Remember to book early